philliplab/philliplab.com/content/post/px99-future-post.md

   - To specify a set of values from an index level, set the corresponding element for the corresponding tuple equal to a list that contains all the values of interest.
   - To select ALL values of an index level, set the corresponding element in the tuple equal to slice(None).
 - Are you sure that you are using .loc?

+Notes about [[MultiIndexes]] from LOS.

+MultiIndexes enables the addition of dimensions to Series and DataFrames by creating hierarchical index structures.

+A MultiIndex consists of multiple levels (each similar to a variable describing some group the observation belong to) and each level has a set of labels associated with it.

+Practically, MultiIndexes provide a convenient way to select subsets of the data based on different conditions placed specified for the various levels of the MultiIndex.

+Old waffling:

+Pandas allows you to add dimensions to Series and DataFrames by means of MultiIndexes.

+These objects create hierarchical index structures that allows you to annotate observations with labels for multiple grouping/categorization variables.
+These different grouping variables are called the levels of the index.
+For example, an index that tracks the collection date and collection location for each observation has 2 levels with names 'collection_date' and 'collection_location'.
+Each level will have labels:

+- collection_date: '2010-03-02', '2010-03-03', ...
+- collection_location: 'Houston', 'Vancouver', ...

+Hence the labels associated with the collection_date level of the MultiIndex are dates.
+Likewise, the labels associated with the collection_location level of the MultiIndex are city names.

+Such indexes allow you to easily perform queries such as: "Get all observations for Houston", or "Get all observations after 2010-05-01 for Vancouver and Toronto".